skrysmanski/devlog/content/articles/sqlite/performance.md

 Again, enabling WAL results in a significant performance boost.

-//Note:// Reading without WAL is extremely slow (under 1000 rows per second for 10 threads or less).
+*Note:* Reading without WAL is extremely slow (under 1000 rows per second for 10 threads or less).

 == Test: Shared or multiple connections  ====
 Next, check whether we should use a shared connection or multiple connections.